arachnetech/homebridge-mqttthing/README.md

 Contact sensor state is exposed as a Boolean.
 True (or 1 with integer values) maps to `CONTACT_NOT_DETECTED` (sensor triggered) and False (or 0) maps to `CONTACT_DETECTED` (not triggered).
 To use different MQTT values, configure `onValue` and `offValue`.

+If `history` is enabled, this plugin will count the number of openings and offers the possibility to reset the counter from the Eve app.

 ```javascript
 {
     "accessory": "mqttthing",